Several Too Very Many Ways (To Be a Tired Body)

 variable height x 50.5 ft x 50.5 ft

 Several Too Very Many Ways (To Be a Tired Body) began with a series of workshops with the staff of the Harn Museum of Art that resulted in over 200 doodles, in response to prompts such as “Draw something leaking authority,” and “Draw the exact shape of almost.”
-Of those, 74 were traced to produce a series of participatory, flat-pack furniture parts designed to be interlocked, assembled, leaned on, tested, and broken in various ways.
+Of those doodles, 74 were traced to produce a series of flat-pack furniture parts designed to be interlocked, assembled, leaned on, tested, and broken in various ways.
 Coated in a permanently tacky rubber that makes the furniture parts cling mischievously to each other, the shapes encourage aggressive and gradually destructive handling and misbehavior.
-Facilitators continually hand pieces out, restock the installation’s mobile shelves, and offer prompts to the public, who become co-builders of the work’s slow breakage and collapse.
+Docent facilitators continually hand pieces out, restock the installation’s mobile shelves, and offer prompts to the public, who become co-builders of the work’s slow breakage and collapse.

 exhibition text